-Think of a time when you were working on something that stretched you to your absolute limits, yet you felt a deep desire to keep moving forward–even when there was a cost.
-You simply could not stop.
-You felt compelled to complete the task for a reason that was beyond yourself.
+Think of a time when you were working on something that stretched you to your absolute limits, yet you felt a deep desire to keep moving forward – even when there was a cost.
+You simply couldn’t stop.
+You felt compelled to complete the task for a reason that was beyond your comprehension.
 You weren’t simply completing a task, you were expressing your inner truth and living authentically.
-In these moments, when we are in what some call “a state of flow,” we feel determined, excited…alive!
+In these moments, when we are in what some call a state of flow, we feel determined, excited…alive!

 Identifying Flow Activities

-As I pondered this I realized that, while I had some general ideas about the things I enjoy, I wasn’t really sure what sent me into a state of flow.
-So I decided to find out and launched an investigation of my flow activities as my self-care practice for the day.
+As I pondered this I realized, while I had some general ideas about the things I enjoy, I wasn’t really sure what sent me into a state of flow.
+So, I decided to find out and launched an investigation as my self-care practice for the day.

 My Flow Experiment